oyekanmiayo/dsa-all-langs/linkedlist/singly/README.md

 * `removeAtPosition(n)`: Remove item at specific position **n** in the list

 ## Internals
-Each element in an SLL is a node.
+Each element in an SLL is wrapped by a node.
 A single node contains data and a pointer to the next node.
 The first node in the SLL is called the **head** and the last node is called the **tail**.<sup>[2](https://github.com/oyekanmiayo/data-structures-all-langs/tree/add-list-impl/linkedlist/singly#references)</sup>.

 SLLs can be used to implement **Stacks**, **Lists** and **Queues**<sup>[1](https://github.com/oyekanmiayo/data-structures-all-langs/tree/add-list-impl/linkedlist/singly#references)</sup>.